-All italicized procedures are applicable online. applicable for walk-in and online
+All italicized procedures are applicable online.

-CHAPTER VI STUDENT CODE OF CONDUCT AND DISCIPLINE (Student Disciplinary Tribunal Resolution No. 001, Series of 2023-2024)
+CHAPTER VI STUDENT CODE OF CONDUCT AND DISCIPLINE

+(Student Disciplinary Tribunal Resolution No. 001, Series of 2023-2024)

 Article I Basis of Conduct and Discipline

 The Office of Student Affairs and Services - Bulacan Agricultural State College promulgates these regulations to instill values such as accountability, humility, justice, and patriotism.
 These principles are intended to fortify character and foster a scholarly community that prioritizes integrity and strives for excellence, thus defining the distinctive quality of education at BASC.